AlgoRythm-Dylan/ZigBlocks/blog/entry4.md

 ## The SDK
-I spent a good amount of time reading about Vulkan before I decided to dive into this and they all recommend installing the SDK.
+I spent a good amount of time reading about Vulkan before I decided to dive into this and various tutorials all recommend installing the SDK.
 It's 4GB, but that's not uncommon for an SDK - plus it comes with lots of tools that might help me in the future.